Get insider access

 Sennheiser HD 560S

 The Sennheiser HD 560S are slightly better headphones for neutral sound than the Sennheiser HD 600.
 The HD 560S are more comfortable, deliver audio more consistently, and have a more neutral sound profile.
-However, the HD 600 feel better built.
+However, the HD 600 are better built.

 Sennheiser HD 6XX